ACCEPTING CASES NATIONWIDE

 Depo-Provera is a brand name for medroxyprogesterone acetate, a synthetic form of the hormone progestin used primarily as a contraceptive injection that prevents pregnancy by inhibiting ovulation, thickening cervical mucus, and thinning the uterine lining.
 It is injected into the arm or buttocks and administered every 12 weeks.

-The medication, also known as the birth control shot or Depo shot, has a high rate of effectiveness and may also be prescribed for managing conditions like endometriosis, heavy menstrual bleeding, and reducing the risk of endometrial cancer.
+The medication, also known as the birth control shot or Depo-Provera shot, has a high rate of effectiveness and may also be prescribed for managing conditions like endometriosis, heavy menstrual bleeding, and reducing the risk of endometrial cancer.
 It can prevent pregnancy for up to 14 weeks if administered correctly and on schedule.

 How Does Depo-Provera Work?

-How Depo-Provera works:
+How Depo-Provera Works:

 • Inhibition of Ovulation: Depo-Provera prevents the ovaries from releasing an egg (ovulation), eliminating the possibility of fertilization.